 Mosquito Management

-Mosquitoes are an essential component of the natural ecosystem, however their ability to transmit disease to humans through bites of infected mosquitoes creates a significant public health risk to communities.
-The female mosquito actively seeks repeated blood meals in order to mature successive egg batches throughout her life.
+Mosquitoes are an essential component of the natural ecosystem, however their ability to transmit disease to humans through bites creates a significant public health risk to communities.
+While the Town will make make every effort to reduce mosquito numbers, mosquitoes cannot be fully eradicated, and there will always be some mosquito population.

 In the Pilbara, mosquito-borne diseases of concern include Ross River Virus (RRV), Barmah Forest Virus (BFV), Murray Valley Encephalitis (MVE) and Kunjin virus.
 In the absence of a vaccine and cure for these diseases, it is important for humans to take necessary measures to prevent or reduce the risk of a mosquito bite.